 If the Gateway program gets into trouble, it will probably print a message on the display and wait for a person to do something.
 At this point, there are two options.
 If you have the Mesa Debugger on your Gateway disk, you can get to it and poke around.
 Normally there won't be room for it.
 In that case, you can only get to SWAT.
 I think I can do a reasonable job of diagnosing bugs if you are careful to save SWATEE an the right time.
-The trick is to be sure the the right information is there, and to avoid clobbering it.
+The trick is to be sure the tright information is there, and to avoid clobbering it.
 If the Gateway program is waiting for you to hit SWAT, do so.
 That will write the current core image into SWATEE.
 The Alto will then go to either SWAT or the Mesa Debugger.
-In either case, reboot it. †K or SHIFT-SWAT will overwrite SWATEE.
+In either case, reboot it. †K or SIIIFT-SWAT will overwrite SWATEE.
 Then FTP SWATEE away to a safe place.
 Remember that FTP only knows how to talk to machines that are connected to the normal Ethernet board.
 If you don't have an IFS handy, you can store it on another Alto until you get the Gateway back up again.
+Please send me a message telling me where you put it.

 There are three general categories of troubles.
 The first is a problem during initialization.
 Hopefully, the text will be sufficient to solve the problem.
-The most likely cause is a bug in GateParameter.txt.
+The most likely cause is an error in GateParameter.txt.
 If you run into a message that is too cryptic, please let me know, and I will fix it.
-The second is a uncaught SIGNAL.
+The second is an uncaught SIGNAL.
 It will be printed in octal, and a listing of Gateway.signals (from [IRIS] < MesaGate > Gateway.signals >) will probably help translate it into English.
-The third catagory of trouble is an inconsistancy discovered by the Pup Software.
+The third catagory of trouble is an inconsistency discovered by the Pup Software.
 Again an octal number will be printed, and you will need an up to date copy of DriverDefs.mesa to translate it into English.
-Even if you can translate it, it probably won't help you much, but it will help me.
+Even if you can translate it, it probably won't help you much, but it may help me.